jb0nd87/Project-2---Comic-Book-App/project-worksheet.md

 ## API

-I found an API called Comicvine that returns data.
-I wanted to use Marvels API but there documentation is confusing.
+I found the Comicvine API that returns data.
+I wanted to use Marvel's API but their documentation is confusing.
 Can I maybe get help deciphering it?

 ```